drchrispinnock/gcp-node-example/article.md

 8\.
 We have written a post installation script *postinstall.sh* to do the rest.
 The script is available for [download from GitHub](https://github.com/drchrispinnock/gcp-node-example/blob/main/postinstall.sh) (you can find the download link next to the Raw button).

 The ```gcloud compute instances create``` commands allows you to specify metadata to help provision the machine.
 One of these items can be a script to run after the VM has booted the first time.
-The GCP system expects a virtual machine to have completed provisioning within approximately 10 minutes and if this does not happen successfully,, the script XXX (or VM XXX) will be terminated by GCP.
+The GCP system can sometimes thing that a virtual machine has not initiated correctly if a script runs for too long.
+When working on a similar project to this, I ran into trouble when the startup script took longer than 15 minutes and [others have had the same trouble too](https://stackoverflow.com/questions/38211164/is-there-a-time-limit-for-the-startup-script-to-finish-before-it-stops).

-The Tezos blockchain currently creates four blocks a minute.
-By contrast, the Bitcoin blockchain create around four blocks an hour.
-At the time of writing, it is possible to start a Bitcoin node from cold and catch-up to the present day in about 2 weeks.
-Although a similar exercise is possible with Tezos, on mainnet it would take significantly longer given the number of blocks.
+The Tezos blockchain currently creates four blocks a minute[^3].
+By contrast, the Bitcoin blockchain creates around four blocks an hour.
+At the time of writing, it is possible to start a Bitcoin node from cold and catch up to the present day in about 2 weeks.
+Although it is possible with Tezos on mainnet, it would take significantly longer given the number of blocks.

+[^3:] Since the Mumbainet protocol.
+Previously, the chain had a longer block generation time.

 Fortunately Octez has the ability to export and import snapshots of the blockchain.
-Our post installation script downloads a recent snapshot of the blockchain and recovers the node from it.
+Our post installation script downloads a recent snapshot of the blockchain and recovers the blockchain state from it.
 This can take in excess of 10 minutes particularly when recovering from a mainnet snapshot.
 As a result, we will run the post installation script via SSH.

 First upload the post installation script to the Cloud Shell and then copy it to the VM.
-If you are running ```gcloud``` on your machine, you can just copy the file to the VM with ```scp```.
+If you are running ```gcloud``` on your machine, you can just copy the file directly to the VM.

 ![Upload a file](img/UploadFile.png)

-The ```gcloud``` command provides a convenient wrapper to ```ssh``` and ```scp``` e can copy the file to the VM using secure shell and then run it in the same way as follows:
+The ```gcloud``` command provides a convenient wrapper to ```ssh``` and ```scp```.
+We can copy the file to the VM using secure shell and then run it in the same way as follows:

 ```
 gcloud compute scp --zone=europe-west6-a postinstall.sh my-tezos-node:/tmp